-1. Consult relevant books and authentic sources on the internet, gather information on the authors mentioned below and write short notes on them: Plato, Aristotle, Hesiod and Herodotus.

-- 2. The names of the four authors mentioned in Activity no. 1 are not necessarily arranged chronologically.
+- Consult relevant books and authentic sources on the internet, gather information on the authors mentioned below and short notes on them: Plato, Aristotle and Herodotus, Hesiod - 2.
+The names of the four authors mentioned in Activity no. 1are not necessarily arranged chronologically.
 Arrange them chronologically, giving the dates of their life period, wherever possible, against brackets. - 3.
-Consult appropriate sources to find out the locations of the places mentioned on the modern map of the world.
+Consult appropriate sources to find out the locations of the places mentioned, on the modern map of the world.